Housing and Residence Life

 On behalf of the entire Housing and Residence life staff, welcome to Barry University!

-Joining Themed Housing is an Opportunity to Engage
+Themed Housing, an Opportunity to Engage

 Themed Housing provides an opportunity to engage with other students through shared interests, tailored programming, and opportunities to join student organizations on campus.